Timothy Woods

 Can I Smoke Pork Ribs at 180°F?

-You can smoke pork ribs at 180°F. However, to achieve a desired level of tenderness, adjust your cooking time and ensure the internal temperature of the meat reaches a safe level for eating.
+You can smoke pork ribs at 180°F. However, for tender ribs, adjust your cooking time.
+Make sure the meat's internal temperature is safe to eat.

 “Barbecue may not be the road to world peace, but it’s a start.”